Meet Lincoln

 The good news is there are some quick and simple actions you can take today to help ensure your curtain and blind cords are safe:

-• Secure any loose or looped cords with cleats or tension devices – depending on the types of curtains/blinds you have, there are various kits which can be purchased from your local curtain and blind retailer or hardware store.
-For residents in Victoria, Consumer Affairs Victoria also have free safety kits available to order here.
+- Secure any loose or looped cords with cleats or tension devices – depending on the types of curtains/blinds you have, there are various kits which can be purchased from your local curtain and blind retailer or hardware store.
+For residents in Victoria, Consumer Affairs Victoria also has free safety kits available to order here.

 For more info, please head to www.kidsafevic.com.au/home-safety/curtain-and-blind-cord-safety/